 A student, who has contacts within the UAE professional community, may locate a potential host company through his/her network.
-The student should approach the CSO who will send the host company the Requirements for Host Companies, the Student Internship Application Form, and the Internship Evaluation Form.
+The student should approach the CSO to acquire the Requirements for Host Companies, the Student Internship Application Form, and the Internship Evaluation Form.
 If the company agrees to provide internship opportunities to AUD students, the Acceptance Letter must be completed, signed, and returned to the CSO.
-Upon receipt of all documents, the CSO will verify that this opportunity fits the School/ Department's internship requirements.
+Upon receipt of all documents, the faculty internship advisor will verify that this opportunity fits the School/ Department's internship requirements.

-Once the internship has been screened by the CSO and the student has submitted all required documentation, the CSO will evaluate the student's file and pass it on to the Dean/Chair for approval.
-From that point onwards, the approval process will be followed as described in the previous section.
+Once the internship has been screened by the faculty internship advisor and the student has submitted all required documentation, the approval process will be followed as described in the previous section.